apache/airflow-site/landing-pages/site/content/en/blog/apache-airflow-for-new-comers.md

 including the duration of the task.
 The UI makes it possible to view the task's dependencies in a tree view and graph view.
 You can view task logs in the UI.

-The web UI is started with the command "airflow webserver" in the breeze environment.
+The web UI is started with the command `airflow webserver` in the breeze environment.

 ### Backend
 By default, Airflow uses the SQLite backend for storing the configuration information, DAG states,